 - 6. What percentage of adults in your county have been diagnosed with diabetes? - 7.
 Look at the circle graph on the right and notice the x and y axes.
 What trend do you see? - 8.
-How does your county rank for your state? - 9.
+How does your county compare to other counties in your state? - 9.
 Write 3-4 questions and ideas that you would like to investigate in more depth based on your exploration of the data.